3sanket3/3sanket3/content/posts/2019-05-05---how-to-send-email-in-nodejs.md

   - "email"
   - "nodemailer"

-description: "This tutorial will cover to send an email in Node using a 'nodemailer' package"
+description: "This tutorial will cover how to send an email in Node.js using a 'nodemailer' package.
+We will also be using a fake SMTP service called mailtrap.io, which makes email testing way easier in real projects"
 ---

 This is second tutorial of Node.js [series](https://3sanket3.com/posts/nodejs-tutorial-series-setup-basic-node-server).